anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 .2xlarge* |8 |16 GB |160 GB |1 Gbps
 .4xlarge* |16 |32 GB |320 GB |1 Gbps

-<p align="center"><b>Table 4-17:</b> Predefined Compute flavours.</p>
+<p align="center"><b>Table 4-17:</b> Predefined Compute Flavours.</p>

-> _*These compute flavours are intended to be used for transitional purposes and VNF vendors are expected to consume smaller flavours and adopt microservices-based designs for their VNFs_
+> _*These compute Flavours are intended to be used for transitional purposes and VNF vendors are expected to consume smaller Flavours and adopt microservices-based designs for their VNFs_

 <a name="4.2.2"></a>
 ### 4.2.2 Virtual Network Interface Specifications